 Understand that your product is only part of their lives and you will be rewarded with loyal customers.

-First step in working on your customer retention strategy, to understand that each customer journey is different, as they switch between channels, the purchasing funnel is changing and taking a different shape for each customer.
-Don’t fall, a victim of change, because you can’t see it as an exciting opportunity to establish a more meaningful and useful connection.
-Instead, evolve your strategy to be more assistive and value the new technology-driven customer journey — one where shoppers called the shots.
+The first step in working on your customer retention strategy, is to understand that each customer journey is different; as customers switch between channels, the purchasing funnel is changing and takes a different shape for each customer.
+Don’t fall a victim to change, because you can’t see it as an exciting opportunity to establish a more meaningful and useful connection.
+Instead, evolve your strategy to be more assistive and value the new technology-driven customer journey — one where shoppers call the shots.